BELLA: Black box model Explanations by Local Linear Approximations: Related Work

-DLIME~\cite{zafar2019dlime} is a deterministic variant of LIME that provides stable and consistent explanations.
-However, it requires extensive manual input, as the user has to provide the number of clusters for the hierarchical clustering step and the number of neighbours for the KNN step of the method, as well as the length of the explanation.
-As such, DLIME is not well suited for regression tasks, and was thus applied only to classification.
-Furthermore, DLIME improves only the stability of LIME explanations, not the lack of generality.
+DLIME~\citep{zafar2019dlime} is a deterministic variant of LIME that provides stable and consistent explanations.
+However, it requires extensive manual input, as the user has to provide the number of clusters for the hierarchical clustering step, the number of neighbors for the KNN step of the method, and the length of the explanation.
+As such, DLIME is not well suited for regression tasks and was thus applied only to classification.

 Another group of approaches computes \textit{counterfactual} explanations.
-One such method~\cite{white2019measurable} uses the idea of \textit{b-counterfactuals}, i.e., the minimal change in the feature to gauge the prediction of the complex model.
+One such method~\citep{white2019measurable} uses the idea of \textit{b-counterfactuals}, i.e., the minimal change in the feature to gauge the prediction of the complex model.
 This method applies only to classification tasks.
-Other work~\cite{dandl2020multi} uses Multi-Objective Optimization to compute counterfactual explanations, both for classification and regression.
-Both approaches, however, can compute only counterfactual explanations, not both factual and counterfactual explanations like \method.
+Another work~\citep{dandl2020multi} uses Multi-Objective Optimization to compute counterfactual explanations, both for classification and regression.
+Another work~\citep{mcce} uses Monte Carlo sampling for the same purpose.
+However, we focus on factual explanations in this paper.

-All of the above approaches either require extensive user input (like DLIME) or rely on the perturbation-based sampling of synthetic data for training a local surrogate model.
-This perturbation-based sampling is a source of uncertainty, which can lead to different explanations for the same input data point~\cite{zhang2019should}.
-The synthetic data points can also be off-manifold or out of distribution~\cite{slack2020fooling}.
-These data points fall in the part of the feature space that is unknown to the black-box model and may lead to wrong conclusions about its behavior.

-With \method, we remove the perturbation-based sampling as the main source of uncertainty.
-In contrast to all of these works, our approach is deterministic and provides local surrogate models trained using only real, already existing data: the same data that has been used for training the black-box model.
-This has the side effect that our method can be used even in the absence of a black box model, just on a tabular dataset with a real-valued variable to explain.